Wassasin/ibe/README.md

 * All operations in this library are implemented to run in constant time.

 ## TODO's
-* Serialisation of `CipherText` might benefit from using a compressed format for `Gt`, as currently it serializes to a 576 bytes, which is relatively big.
 * The underlying libraries might benefit from running on Rust nightly, which prevents compiler optimizations that could jeopardize constant time operations, but enabling this will require using `subtle/nightly`.